 Activities Sports & Athletics The Presidents Cup: USA vs. International Golf Match Share PINTEREST Email Print The Presidents Cup Trophy had the Sydney Harbour Bridge as a backdrop when the tournament was played in Australia.
-Matt King/Getty Images for The Presidents Cup Sports & Athletics Golf Golf Tournaments Basics History Gear Golf Courses Famous Golfers Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism. our editorial process Brent Kelley Updated December 15, 2019 The Presidents Cup is played every two years, in odd-numbered years, and pits the United States team against the International team.
+Matt King/Getty Images for The Presidents Cup Sports & Athletics Golf Golf Tournaments Basics History Gear Golf Courses Famous Golfers Baseball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
+Learn about our Editorial Process Updated on 12/15/19 The Presidents Cup is played every two years, in odd-numbered years, and pits the United States team against the International team.
 The International team is comprised of golfers from outside the U.S. and Europe.
 The Presidents Cup is run by the PGA Tour.
 The location alternates between golf courses in the United States and those in international locations.
 The Presidents Cup was first played in 1994, created by the PGA Tour as a showcase event for tour players.
 It was modeled in part after the Ryder Cup, which pits Team USA against Team Europe.
 Many PGA Tour players are not from either continent, however, and the Presidents Cup was created, in part, to give those golfers (those from Asia, Australia, Canada, etc.) a chance to play in a high-profile team format.
 The scoring format is match play.
 2021 Presidents Cup When: Sept.
 30-Oct.
 3, 2021 Where: Quail Hollow Club in Charlotte, North Carolina Tickets: Information and purchase options will be posted on the official website when available.
 2019 Presidents Cup Final Score: USA 16, International 14 When: Dec.
 12-15, 2019 Where: Royal Melbourne Golf Club in Black Rock, Victoria, Australia Captains: Team USA — Tiger Woods; Team International — Ernie Els Following the American side's win, the overall standings the the competition is 11 wins for Team USA, one win for Team International, one tie.
 Team USA came back from a 2-point deficit entering the final session by dominating the singles matches.
 Tiger Woods led the Americans both as team captain and by compiling a 3-0-0 record as a player.
 View match scores and more info.
 Team Rosters United States: Justin Thomas, Dustin Johnson, Patrick Cantlay, Xander Schauffele, Webb Simpson, Matt Kuchar, Bryson DeChambeau, Gary Woodland, Tony Finau, Patrick Reed, Tiger Woods, Rickie FowlerInternational: Marc Leishman, Hideki Matsuyama, Louis Oosthuizen, Adam Scott, Abraham Ancer, Li Haotong, Cheng-tsung Pan, Cameron Smith, Adam Hadwin, Sungjae Im, Joaquin Niemann, Byeong Hun An Presidents Cup Format The Presidents Cup format involves four days of play, using foursomes, fourball and singles match play, with 30 matches total taking place: Day 1: Five foursomes or five fourball matches.
 The home team captain decides which format is in use.Day 2: Five matches of either foursomes or fourball, whichever format was not played on Day 1.Day 3: Four four-ball matches and four foursomes matches, one format played in a morning session and the other in the afternoon session.Day 4: Twelve singles matches wrap up the Presidents Cup schedule.
 Each match is worth one point to the winning side.
 If a fourball or foursomes match is all square after 18 holes, the match is halved and a half-point is given to each side.
 At the end of the competition, a team must have earned 15.5 points (out of 30 available) or more to win the cup.
 Presidents Cup Results: Final Scores 2019: USA 16, International 142017: USA 19, International 112015: USA 15.5, International 14.52013: USA 18.5, International 15.52011: USA 19, International 152009: USA 19.5, International 14.52007: USA 19.5, International 14.52005: USA 18.5, International 15.52003: International 17, USA 17, tie2000: USA 21.5, International 10.51998: International 20.5, U.S. 11.51996: USA 16.5, International 15.51994: USA 20, International 12 Presidents Cup Team Captains For each year, the International team captain is listed first, the USA captain second: 2019: Ernie Els - Tiger Woods2017: Nick Price - Steve Stricker2015: Nick Price - Jay Haas2013: Nick Price - Fred Couples2011: Greg Norman - Fred Couples2009: Greg Norman - Fred Couples2007: Gary Player - Jack Nicklaus2005: Gary Player - Jack Nicklaus2003: Gary Player - Jack Nicklaus2000: Peter Thomson - Ken Venturi1998: Peter Thomson - Jack Nicklaus1996: Peter Thomson - Arnold Palmer1994: David Graham - Hale Irwin How Golfers are Selected for Presidents Cup Teams Both teams in the Presidents Cup are automatically filled by eight golfers from the teams' respective point lists, with another four players per side chosen by the respective team captains.
 Team USA's automatic qualifiers are based on FedEx Cup points; the International side's automatic qualifiers are chosen based on world ranking points.
 See the Team USA points or International points lists for the current player rankings.
 What Happens If the Teams are Tied at End of Play If the International and USA teams finish a Presidents Cup tied, with the same amount of points, then the two teams share the Presidents Cup until the next competition.
 Unlike at the Ryder Cup, the team that held the cup entering does not retain it.
 The teams share ownership of the cup until the next tournament.
 Future Sites of the Presidents Cup 2021: Quail Hollow Club, Charlotte, North Carolina2023: TBA2025: Harding Park, San Francisco, Calif.